openturns/openturns/python/doc/developer_guide/sphinx_documentation.rst

 Good news!
 Docstrings are inherited so that we only need to document the methods of the parent objects (until we want to make them more specific).
+Also because ot this inherited documentation can land in a third-party sphinx documentation so `:ref:` must be replaced by `:any:` in docstrings to avoid undefined links (fine in rst documents).

 Bridge pattern
 ~~~~~~~~~~~~~~